learn-co-curriculum/dsc-exponential-distribution-lab/README.md

 ## Summary

-In this lesson, we solved some real-world problems using the PDF and CDF for the Exponential Distribution!
+In this lesson, you solved some real-world problems using the PDF and CDF for the Exponential Distribution!